 “I remember building applications in days that enabled researchers and sponsors to see exactly how their studies were doing.
 They were astonished at how that much data could be easily at their fingertips.
 That reaction is what drives me to continuously improve ARG’s technology and systems.”

-Susanne is Atlantic Research Group's Vice President of Finance and is responsible for all finance and legal operations.
+Susanne is Atlantic Research Group’s Chief Financial Officer and is responsible for all finance and legal operations.
 As ARG grows, Susanne will be focused on streamlining accounting processes, financial reporting and contracting processes.
 Prior to joining ARG, Susanne held executive positions at large and medium sized CROs, large investigator site and pharma including both public accounting and other senior corporate finance roles.
 In her prior experience she worked within the finance, legal, and proposal areas.
-Susanne earned her Masters of Business Administration from St. John's University and her Bachelor of Business Administration in Accounting from Pace University.
+Susanne earned her Masters of Business Administration from St. John’s University and her Bachelor of Business Administration in Accounting from Pace University.